 Cairns is the gateway to Australia’s Great Barrier Reef, the world’s most extensive coral reef system.
 The city of Cairns is the fourth-most-popular destination for international tourists in Australia for a good reason.
 While this is a small sleepy town, it hosts many attractions that are worth the journey.
 Most flock here to see the reef, but there are other attractions just as impressive.

 We flew to Cairns from Uluru.
 It cost us $898 for two one-way tickets.
 We spent four nights at the Cairns DoubleTree by Hilton for free.
 I used points to pay for our stay.
 We used Uber to get around, although this is a small town and you can walk to everything except the airport.
 I would say it’s relatively inexpensive considering the attractions.
 It was by far the most budget-friendly leg of our stay in Australia.
 The people here are super friendly, love the tourists, and go out of their way to assist you.
 It’s also tremendously safe.

 Cairns Things to Do

-You can book this independently; however, it’s smarter to book a combination package tour.
+You can book this independently; however, it’s wiser to book a combination package tour.
 If you do this, you can hit all transportation elements visiting Kuranda, “The Village in the rainforest.”
 We booked the trip via the hotel, and it cost about $120pp.
 You can choose different packages.
-We chose the Kuranda Classic Experience to experience the train ride up and the cable cars down.
+We decided on the Kuranda Classic Experience to experience the train ride up and the cable cars down.
 If you take the train up, you will pass Barron Falls and get to see the beautiful gorge.
 Once you arrive in Kuranda, you can explore the town or do a wildlife tour.
 We wanted to do the wildlife tour, but the line for tickets was insane, so we skipped it and did some shopping.

 Great Barrier Reef